JD Matching Prompts: 17 Templates to Stop Applying to Mismatched Roles

 8. Translate JD-speak to plain English

-JD is dense / jargon-heavy.
-Translate into plain English: what does the role actually do day-to-day?
-What does each "responsibility" actually look like in week 1 vs month 6?
+This JD is dense and jargon-heavy.
+Translate it into plain English: what does the role actually do day-to-day?
+What does each "responsibility" look like in week 1 vs month 6?
 Highlight any phrase that hints at a real expectation buried in jargon.

 9. Identify hidden red flags

 Below is a JD.
-Identify any phrases that hint at red flags: scope creep, low headcount for the work, vague seniority, unclear ownership, "wear many hats", weird compensation hints, "fast-paced" doublespeak.
-For each: the phrase, what it likely signals, what I should ask in the recruiter screen.
+Identify any phrases that hint at red flags: scope creep, low headcount for the work, vague seniority, unclear ownership, "wear many hats", odd compensation hints, "fast-paced" doublespeak.
+For each: the phrase, what it likely signals, and what I should ask in the recruiter screen.

 10. Tailor resume bullets for this JD

-Given JD and my resume, list specific bullet rewrites that would improve fit without lying.
-Show original → rewrite for each.
+Given the JD and my resume, list specific bullet rewrites that would improve fit without lying.
+Show original then rewrite for each.
 Limit rewrites to bullets in my last 2 roles.
-Do not add fake responsibilities — only re-emphasize what was already there.
+Do not add fake responsibilities; only re-emphasize what was already there.
+Aim to surface JD keywords I genuinely match.

-Given JD and my background, outline a 250-word cover letter: hook (1 line tying my background to the team's mission), 2 paragraphs of evidence (each citing 1 specific story or metric that maps to a JD must-have), close (1 line on why this team, not just any team).
+Given the JD and my background, outline a 250-word cover letter: hook (1 line tying my background to the team's mission), 2 paragraphs of evidence (each citing one specific story or metric that maps to a JD must-have), close (1 line on why this team, not just any team).

 12. Spot the deal-breakers

-From this JD, identify the 2–3 deal-breaker requirements — items where failing to meet means I won't pass screen no matter how strong the rest of my profile is.
-For each deal-breaker: the JD language, why it's likely a deal-breaker (regulatory, team-skill-gap, role-specific), and how to verify with the recruiter.
+From this JD, identify the 2-3 deal-breaker requirements — items where failing to meet means I won't pass screen no matter how strong the rest of my profile is.
+For each: the JD language, why it's likely a deal-breaker (regulatory, team-skill-gap, role-specific), and how to verify with the recruiter.

 13. Match probability and timeline

-JD: {paste}.
-My background: {paste}.
-Estimate: probability my application gets a recruiter call (0–100%), probability I'd pass a phone screen, probability I'd get an onsite.
-Justify each estimate in 1 line.
-Be conservative — don't inflate.
+JD: [paste].
+My background: [paste].
+Estimate: probability my application gets a recruiter call (0-100%), probability I'd pass a phone screen, probability I'd get an onsite.
+Justify each estimate in one line.
+Be conservative; don't inflate.

 14. JD red-flag check vs Glassdoor

-Below is a JD and below that are 8 Glassdoor reviews of the same company.
+Below is a JD, then 8 Glassdoor reviews of the same company.
 Cross-check: which JD claims (e.g., "collaborative culture", "growth opportunity") contradict review themes?
-List contradictions with the review quote that contradicts.
+List contradictions with the review quote that contradicts each.

 15. Career-switch viability